preetsinghwal/NodejsProject/README.md

 Hello Fellow Developer,
-This is a very Basic Project to build understanding the concept of Nodejs
+This is a very Basic Project to build understanding the concept of Nodejs.

+Adding few screenshot for your reference.

 ![Screenshot (18)](https://github.com/preetsinghwal/NodejsProject/assets/42864316/edef5fa5-06e8-48b6-afa3-cca8a1015744)